jamesgawley/jamesgawley.github.io/_posts/2018-08-14-Google-Summer-of-Code.markdown

 Most NLP techniques rely on a large corpus of training data.
 For example 'lemmatization,' wherein all the inflected forms of a word are analysed as a single item, is often done by training a lemmatizer on a large group of texts whose words have already been grouped by lemma.
 Machine learning techniques are applied to build a model, and the model is then used to lemmatize texts which have not been analyzed by hand.

 However, under-studied languages lack adequate training data to support this standard approach; there just aren't enough texts which have been hand-curated to train a model.
-Therefore I set out to build unsupervised models which can learn the correct lemmatization without 'knowing the answers.'
-The goal is to provide accuracy comparable to the supervised approach, without the need for hand-curated training data.
+Therefore I set out to build an unsupervised model which can learn, for example, the correct lemmatization without 'knowing the answers.'
+The goal is to provide accuracy comparable to supervised approaches, without the need for hand-curated training data.

-Lemmatization is the first step of this process, and it is useful because the success of an unsupervised algorithm can be easily tested.
+Lemmatization is a first step, and it is useful because the success of an unsupervised algorithm can be easily tested.
 However my unsupervised model can be extended to create tools for, e.g., cross-language document alignment, where testing is more difficult.

 Steps Completed:

-* Add lemmatizers for Greek and For Latin that provide all possible word groupings
+* Added lemmatizers for Greek and For Latin that provide all possible word groupings
-* Build an unsupervised language model extensible to other NLP tasks such as translation or document alignment
+* Built an unsupervised language model extensible to other NLP tasks such as translation or document alignment
-* Use the language model to build an unsupervised Latin lemmatizer with > 90% accuracy
+* Used the language model to build an unsupervised Latin lemmatizer with > 90% accuracy
-* Build tools to suggest synonyms for Latin and Greek words, using unsupervised model
+* Added tools to suggest synonyms for Latin and Greek words
-* Build tools to suggest Latin translations for Greek words, and vice versa
+* Added tools to suggest Latin translations for Greek words, and vice versa

 Additional Service Completed:

-* Coordinate the incorporation of CLTK into the core logic of the next generation of the open-source [Tesserae Project](http://tesserae.caset.buffalo.edu)
+* Coordinated the incorporation of CLTK into the core logic of the next generation of the open-source [Tesserae Project](http://tesserae.caset.buffalo.edu)
 * Expanded the CLTK corpus of texts with aligned translation of Latin and Greek (useful for testing translation tools)

 Steps Remaining:

 * Build an unsupervised language model for Greek
 * Use Greek model to build unsupervised lemmatizer for Greek
-* Use Greek and Latin language models to assign probabilities to synonyms and translations
+* Use Greek and Latin language models to assign probabilities to potential synonyms and translations

 Where the code lives: